BradleyCodeU/bradleycodeu.github.io/_apcsp/console/030Console2DGeometryCalculations.md

+---
+layout: project
+category: console
-2D Geometry Calculations
+title: Console 2D Geometry Calculations
+---

-MUST USE INPUT VALIDATION
+**MUST USE INPUT VALIDATION**

 You can learn how to validate user input [here](https://www.101computing.net/number-only/) and [here](https://www.w3schools.com/python/python_try_except.asp)
 Complete the code to display the perimeter/circumference and area of your selected shapes.